[?] Subscribe To This Site

 • Table saw

 • Table saws are used mainly for cutting down the length of a plank, such as the last row of flooring being installed up against the wall.
 Most often this row will need to be trimmed down.
-If you are thinking of purchasing a table saw read reviews (opens a new window) that may help you find the best saw for your needs.
+If you are thinking of purchasing a table saw you don't need an expensive one, just a basic table saw.
+They usually have them at Home Depot or Lowes for around 100.00.

 • Jig saw or saber saw